skip to content

 00:53:35 - Anthony Campolo

-Like Supabase.
-How it's like there's a Supabase service but you could run Supabase yourself.
+Kind of like Supabase, how there's a Supabase service but you could run Supabase yourself.

 00:53:40 - Dev Agrawal

 Exactly.
-Or you can also run Convex yourself now.
-But it doesn't have all of the same stuff that the cloud version will.
-So that, that's the.
-Yeah, the cloud hosted offering.
-There's also like enterprise.
-Enterprise plans for people who are self hosting to.
-And some yeah.
-Support around that.
-So that's, that's the cloud version.
+Or you can also run Convex yourself now, but it doesn't have all of the same stuff that the cloud version will.
+So that's the cloud-hosted offering.
+There's also enterprise plans for people who are self-hosting too, and some support around that.
+So that's the cloud version.
 Obviously you can host it yourself as well.
 There might be a world where we might not need to deploy a separate service.
 It might be something you can embed in your backend.
-This is something that replicache works that way.
-But it's also one of the biggest complaints about replicache is that you have to build that entire backend integration piece yourself.
-So kind of like putting like offloading that to a separate service that handles the syncing, like kind of really simplifies every.
-The whole integration piece.
+This is something that Replicache works that way, but it's also one of the biggest complaints about Replicache, that you have to build that entire backend integration piece yourself.
+So offloading that to a separate service that handles the syncing kind of really simplifies the whole integration piece.

 00:54:49 - Anthony Campolo

 Right, right.
-Okay, let's talk a little bit about the AI thing and that will transition us into the solid stuff.
-So you mentioned briefly that local first or sync engines are really useful for AI.
-So you kind of dig into that a bit more.
+Okay, let's talk a little bit about the AI thing, and that will transition us into the Solid stuff.
+So you mentioned briefly that local-first or sync engines are really useful for AI.
+Can you dig into that a bit more?

 00:55:08 - Dev Agrawal

 Yeah, so I actually just made a video on this and I put it on PowerSync's Twitter and YouTube.
-But I'm going to like make more videos about it and digging deeper into it.
-So this is a great opportunity for me to kind of refine how I. How well I can explain this is
+But I'm going to make more videos about it and dig deeper into it.
+So this is a great opportunity for me to kind of refine how well I can explain this.

 00:55:30 - Anthony Campolo